missreems/JavaScript30/readme.md

 If I got a chance in the future, I would love to try a similar piece of logic out in my projects. 🤞🏾

+---
+### Day 7: Array Cardio - Day 2
+Pretty good challenge!
+Was able to do most of it myself and used the tutorial to check my answers at the end.
+Great array cardio workout 👍🏽👊🏽